Modern witch hunts: Indonesia

 Superstition and belief in magic is most common in Indonesia, where services from dukun, as Indonesian male and female witch-doctors are called, help with healings, blessings, fortune telling, and other magical tasks in everyday life on a regular basis.
 Belief in, and fear of, black magic and sorcery from dukun is also prevalent and a source of conflict and sometimes even witch-hunts and killings.

-The collapse of the violent Suharto-era in 1998, was accompanied by vigilante witch-hunts with about 400 killings in the following years.
+The collapse of the violent Suharto era in 1998 was accompanied by vigilante witch-hunts with about 400 killings in the following years, including the 1998 East Java ninja scare.
 The large scale persecutions has diminished since then, but accusations, witch-hunts and sometimes killings still occur regularly on a smaller scale in Indonesia.
-However, it is unclear if superstition and genuine fear of sorcery is the motivating factor in these incidents, or the prospect of grabbing victims possessions and property is more important.
+It is unclear if superstition and genuine fear of sorcery is the motivating factor in these incidents, or the prospect of grabbing victims' possessions and property is more important.
 The law and penal code of Indonesia does not encompass magic or the supernatural, but there has been public pressure and debate about including it since at least 1981, hoping to outlaw witches and witchcraft.

 Nepal

-Witch-hunts in Nepal are common, and are targeted especially against low-caste women.
+Witch hunts in Nepal are common, and are targeted especially against low-caste women.
 The main causes of witchcraft related violence include widespread belief in superstition, lack of education, lack of public awareness, illiteracy, caste system, male domination, and economic dependency of women on men.
 The victims of this form of violence are often beaten, tortured, publicly humiliated, and murdered.
 Sometimes, the family members of the accused are also assaulted.

-In 2010, Sarwa Dev Prasad Ojha, minister for women and social welfare, said, "Superstitions are deeply rooted in our society, and the belief in witchcraft is one of the worst forms of this."
+In 2010, Sarwa Dev Prasad Ojha, Minister for Women and Social Welfare, said, "Superstitions are deeply rooted in our society, and the belief in witchcraft is one of the worst forms of this."